-The visitor economy grant scheme is being led by OxLEP and aims to back the sector’s ongoing re-emergence from Covid-19 through a variety of positive interventions, with the scheme providing funds to eligible businesses, with grants ranging from £5,000 to £24,999 per business.
+The visitor economy grant scheme is being led by OxLEP and aims to back the sector’s ongoing re-emergence from Covid-19 through a variety of positive interventions, with the scheme providing funds to eligible businesses.

 Funding for this scheme was secured by OxLEP via the government’s Contain Outbreak Management Fund.
 OxLEP are working in partnership with Oxfordshire County Council to facilitate the funding process of the grant scheme.